-- 2.5 Table 1 below shows what we will do to involve you in plan-making, and in carrying out the sustainability appraisal and strategic environmental assessment (SA/SEA).
+- 2.5 Table 1 below shows what we will do to involve you in plan making, and in carrying out the sustainability appraisal and strategic environmental assessment (SA/SEA).
 This includes specific action to encourage the involvement of those who, in the past, have had little involvement in planning, such as young people, and those who have previously found barriers to their involvement, such as people with disabilities and the black and ethnic-minority population. - 2.6 How we involve you may depend on the nature of the specific planning issues.
-Please see our Local Development Scheme and any Annual Monitoring Reports for details on the timetable for each document. - 2.7 For details of who has been involved in preparing the evidence documents that will inform new policies, please see Appendix 2.
+Please see our Local Development Scheme and any Annual Monitoring Reports for details on the timetable for preparing each document.

-Table 1 - How we will involve you in plan-making
+Table 1 - How we will involve you in plan making